Cruise ships in Washington waters

 Each year the cruise lines must send us an annual report on their ships' wastewater practices.
 The MOU allows us to inspect each vessel's wastewater records and equipment to verify compliance.
 The MOU also allows us to complete random onboard equipment and records inspections on an annual basis.

-Each year, we meet with the CLIA-NWC and the Port of Seattle to review the past cruise season and consider ways to strengthen the agreement.
+Each year, we meet with the cruise companies and the Port of Seattle to review the past cruise season and consider ways to strengthen the agreement.
 This meeting is open to the public.
-All three parties must agree in order to amend the MOU.
-The 2021 meeting took place online on August 24.
+Partners consider amendments to the agreement every three years.
+All parties must agree in order to amend the MOU.

 If you like to receive notifications about the MOU, join our email list